Man who fatally beat teenager jailed 6 years

 She says she was at the sentencing to represent her son.

-Next story in National: Releasing Hobbit info could affect other films: New Line
+Next story in New Zealand: Releasing Hobbit info could affect other films: New Line

 Copyright © 2013, Radio New Zealand